 The project was successfully appraised, and all comments received have been addressed.
 These conclusions and agreements are reflected in the revised post-appraisal PAD.
 Below is a summary of the main conclusions of the appraisal.

 Project Development Objectives (PDO) and Results Framework.
 The project development objective is to prevent, detect, and respond to the threat posed by the COVID-19 pandemic and strengthen national systems for public health preparedness in Georgia.
 This was endorsed by the ROC and confirmed with the Borrower during the virtual appraisal.
 The Borrower confirmed all proposed project indicators in the Results Framework (RF).
-The targets of component 2 indicators have been changes to reflect the increased fund allocation.
+The targets of component 2 indicators have been changed to reflect the increased fund allocation.

 Project Design.
 The proposed project is organized around three components: (i) Emergency COVID-19 Response; (ii) Enabling health measures to contain the COVID-19 outbreak through temporary income support for poor households and vulnerable individuals; and (iii) Project management and monitoring.
 It was agreed to structure the activities under Component 2 in two subcomponents to enhance flexibility: Sub-component 2.1 “Cash transfers to poor and vulnerable households “ and Sub-component 2.2 “Temporary unemployment assistance for individuals who lose their job because of the COVID-19 outbreak”.
 The fund allocation across sub-components was changed to best reflect government’s priorities and the immediate disbursement needs.